mukimuddin/cornea-lms/README.md

-Here's a well-structured README.md file for your coaching center management website project:

----

 Coaching Center Management System

 A fully functional and responsive coaching center management system built with React and Tailwind CSS.
 The platform includes student dashboards, teacher panels, an admin panel, and a management system, ensuring a seamless experience for all users.